 - Comparative negligence.
 In rare cases, a passenger could be partially at fault in causing an accident.
 If he grabbed the steering wheel or shoved his cellphone in front of the driver’s face, he could be found negligent.
 In this scenario, there could be disputes with the insurance company as to the portion of compensation that they are responsible for paying.

 If you were a passenger injured in a car accident, you need an experienced car accident attorney to help you identify all potentially liable parties and fight for your rights to compensation for your injuries.
-To learn how the legal team at Christopher J. Hudson, LLC can assist you, contact us online or call us directly at 888.795.6261 to schedule your free, no-obligation consultation.
+To learn how the legal team at Chris Hudson & Associates can assist you, contact us online or call us directly at 888.795.6261 to schedule your free, no-obligation consultation.